-You plan to travel to Iran, and you are dreaming about its beauties and great people who welcome you with their generosity.
-You probably have booked your hotel, flight, and got your visa.
+You plan to travel to Iran, and you are dreaming about its beauty and great people who welcome you with their generosity.
+You probably have booked your hotel, flight and got your visa.
 Even you may also decide about the attractions you wish to visit.
 Now it is time to know more about your destination.
 Having information about Iran’s currency and choosing between cash or credit helps you to have a more comfortable trip to this legendary land.

 Today, most of us are accustomed to paying with credit cards.
 Do you prefer to take your money out of your wallet or pay with your credit card?
 As one of the safest countries that you have ever traveled to, you can decide to use cash or credit in Iran according to your personal preferences.
 So read on!